Thursday, December 21, 2017

 Tagging a Hummingbird

-Hummingbirds are captured and fitted with a band that is numbered, then if they are recaptured their age can be determined.
+Hummingbirds are captured and fitted with a numbered band; if they are recaptured, their age can be determined.

-When we left that morning he had already tagged thirty Hummingbirds.
+When we left that morning, he had already tagged thirty Hummingbirds.

-The tagging took place at the home of a Master Gardner so we enjoyed a nice stroll through her many gardens.
+The tagging took place at the home of a Master Gardener, so we enjoyed a pleasant stroll through her many gardens.

-There we sampled watermelons, chocolate cake, sausage, strawberry jelly, and Mini tomatoes.
+There, we sampled watermelons, chocolate cake, sausage, strawberry jelly, and Mini tomatoes.

 We registered to win a fifty-dollar gift certificate.

-It was getting close to dinner so we stopped at Killen Subway for lunch where we both ordered
+It was getting close to dinner, so we stopped at Killen's Subway for lunch, where we both ordered

-a six-inch meatball sub-sandwich, chips, and coke.
+a six-inch meatball sub-sandwich, chips, and Coke.

 Next, we rode to the Jesse Owens Museum, cabin, and park in Cullman.